luk295/examen_1-evaluacion_lucasCastellanoOstapczuk/P6.-DNS--Docker-compose/readme.md

 A primera imaxe é do servidor e a segunda é do cliente dns, que é o alpine

 Creé la red `dns_subred`.
-Máis adelante a a continuación...
+Máis detalle a continuación...

 ### Usa unha imaxe alpine